 We live in an off-grid tiny house, and are renovating three old stone buildings.
 Part of our vision is to turn this already amazing place into an edible landscape / food forest, increase biodiversity, and strengthen drought resilience.

 But we're not the only ones working at the renaissance of our little piece of Portuguese wilderness paradise!
-Our 7 (and counting) goats and 2 donkeys work tirelessly - all day, every day, and all week - at savoring all kinds of vegetation, suiting their whims and fancies, while delightfully dispersing their homemade fertilizer (yes, that means poop) in strategic places, chosen randomly.
+Our 5 goats and Mirandese (i.e. very fluffy) donkey work tirelessly - all day, every day, and all week - at savoring all kinds of vegetation, suiting their whims and fancies, while delightfully dispersing their homemade fertilizer (yes, that means poop) in strategic places, chosen randomly.

-Murdoch, the cat, does the usual cat stuff: purr [FEED ME], miaouw, leg-rub [FEED ME], a nap here, scratch the carpet [FEED ME], a bounce there, and repeat [FEED ME][FEED ME][LOVE ME].
+Murdoch and Fuji, the cats, do the usual cat stuff: purr [FEED ME], miaouw, leg-rub [FEED ME], a nap here, scratch the carpet [FEED ME], a bounce there, and repeat [FEED ME][FEED ME][LOVE ME].

-Last but not least are our 3 daredevils quasi free-range chickens are some of the finest fox escape artists of the whole district.
+Last but not least are our various daredevils quasi free-range birds (chickens, guinea fowl, and ducks) are some of the finest fox escape artists of the whole district.
 Well, we wish but as we naively noticed once or twice, they're quite low in the food chain (if you forget to lock them in at night).

 We are quite well integrated in our community; we speak decent Portuguese and regularly go to local shops and events.
 During your stay with us, you'll have a glimpse at what living in rural Portugal entails.

 That said, we also lived in many different places before moving to Portugal, such as New York or La Paz, and we traveled a lot before settling down here.
 We learned a good deal of homesteading (among other things) along the way, and we enjoy sharing our experience with volunteers and visitors.